 Share this:

-Over 10 Black Festivals to check out in Cincinnati
+Over 10 Black Festivals to Check Out in Cincinnati

 Cincinnati is home to a vibrant Black community reflected in the city’s many festivals celebrating African American culture.
 From Juneteenth to the Cincinnati Black Family Reunion, several festivals throughout the year offer a chance to honor the contributions of African Americans in Cincinnati.